openstack/kolla/doc/nova-fake-driver.rst

   enable_nova_fake: "yes"
   num_nova_fake_per_node: 5

-Each compute nodes will run 5 nova-compute containers and 5 neutron-plugin-agent containers.
+Each compute node will run 5 nova-compute containers and 5 neutron-plugin-agent containers.
 When booting instance, there will be no real instances created.
 But *nova list* shows the fake instances.